nginx/unit-docs/source/howto/source.rst

        .. warning::

-          Avoid exposing an unprotected control socket to public networks.
+          Avoid exposing an unprotected control socket in public networks.
 Use :ref:`NGINX <nginx-secure-api>` or a different solution such as SSH for security and authentication.